Students studying abroad

 Please advise them to visit the School's study-abroad information page for students at first, and FAQ page.

-The application deadline for studying abroad in 2020/2021 will be 25th November 2019.
-A guidance meeting for Informatics students will be held on 23rd October, where students will have an opportunity to meet previous go-abroad students.
+The application deadline for studying abroad in 2023/2024 is November 2022 (date TBC).
+A guidance meeting for Informatics students will be held in late October (date TBC), where students will have an opportunity to meet previous go-abroad students.

 Especially for ug1 tutees, please let them be aware that course grades for Year 1 are considered in the selection process, and those for Year 2 are NOT.